Mykola KOROVIAKOV, Yaroslav KOVALYSHYN, Vasyl KORDAN

 sulfur-doped carbon nanofiber nanocomposite: electrochemical sensing tool for doxorubicin.
 Microchim Acta.
 2021.

-2. Munseok S. Ch., Setiawan D., Kim H. J. Hong S.-T. Layered Iron Vanadate as a High-Capacity Cathode Material for
+2. Munseok S. Ch., Setiawan D., Kim H. J., Hong S.-T. Layered Iron Vanadate as a High-Capacity Cathode Material

 3. Routray K., Zhou W., Kiely Ch.
 J., Wachs I. E. Catalysis Science of Methanol Oxidation over Iron Vanadate